indiesoftby/defold-hyper-trails/README.md

 Easy to use and customizable trail effect for the [Defold](https://www.defold.com) game engine.

+Feel free to ask questions: [the topic about this asset is on the Defold forum](https://forum.defold.com/t/hyper-trails-customizable-trail-effect/48986).

 ## Installation

 You can use **Hyper Trails** in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
 Open your `game.project` file and in the dependencies field under project add: